OrdnanceSurvey/OS-OpenMap-Local-stylesheets/ESRI Shapfile stylesheets/QGIS stylesheets (QML)/Backdrop style/README.md

 *They have been designed to work with the data as it is supplied.*

+**NOTE** that the labelling won't work in QGIS versions from 2.12 as the label engine was upgraded.

 ## Quick start guide

 **1.**  Fork or [download](https://github.com/OrdnanceSurvey/OS-OpenMap-Local-stylesheets/archive/master.zip) the contents of this repository